lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ![stopServer](./images/stopServer.png)

-Note:

-- Every time you need to stop the TCP server please check if the TCP client is already stopped.

 ## Using the TcpServer to receive commands

-The following is a brief description of the main VIs you have to use to work with **commands** in the TCP server, and an example how to implement the server.
+The following is a brief description of the main VIs you have to use to work with **commands** in the TCP server, and an example how to implement the server, using the JSON packet to receive the commands.

 ## getInstanceCmd&#46;vi